BLIK Level 0

 value | string | Yes | Amount in PLN |

-url_success | string | Yes | URL after successful payment |
+url_success | string | Yes | URL used after a successful payment |

-url_fail | string | Yes | URL after failed payment |
+url_fail | string | Yes | URL used after a failed payment |

 url_ipn | string | Yes | URL for IPN notifications |